FrederikMR/optimal_flight_path/README.md

 ## Data

 The code automatically downloads the jet stream data using The Climate Data Store (CDS) Application Program Interface (API).
-See for license, details and how to setup up the API.
+We refer to CDS for license, details and how to setup up the API.

 ## Code Structure

 The following shows the structure of the code.
-All general implementations of geometry and optimization algorithms can be found in the "geometry" folder for both the Riemannian and Finsler case.

     .
     ├── main.py                                     # Computes the time-minimizing curve given initial parameters between two points on earth for a static jet stream.